leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 All patterns are conventions on top of the same MPMC pool + rings engine.
-The backbone does not enforce these constraints; they are established by the `Node` API which controls how shared-memory regions are named and how `RingConfig` defaults are set.
+The backbone does not enforce these constraints; they are established by the `Node` API which controls how shared-memory regions are named and how `ChannelConfig` defaults are set.

 ```
 PubSub (1-to-N)         Broadcast (N-to-N)         Mailbox (N-to-1)